-This introductory course covers general biological principles with an emphasis on cell structure and function, genetics, and vertebrate anatomy and physiology.
+This introductory Intro Zoology course covers general biological principles with an emphasis on cell structure and function, genetics, and vertebrate anatomy and physiology.
 Consideration is also given to diversity within the animal kingdom and environmental interactions.
 It includes three periods of lecture per week, two periods of laboratory and a one-period discussion session.

+BIOLOGY 20806204

-BIOLOGY 20806204 Biological Greek and Latin Terminology 3 Credits/Units
+Biological Greek and Latin Terminology

-Introductory course designed to provide students with a knowledge of biomedical terms and their related anatomy and physiology.
+Biological Greek & Latin Terminology is an introductory course designed to provide students with a knowledge of biomedical terms and their related anatomy and physiology.
 Course will describe how scientific terms can be systematically analyzed and defined with an understanding of Greek and Latin word parts.
 Provides an understanding of anatomy and physiology that will help students interpret biomedical terminology.

-BIOLOGY 20806206 General Anatomy and Physiology 4 Credits/Units
+BIOLOGY 20806206 General Anatomy and Physiology